sous-chefs/resolver/README.md

       }
     }

-The resulting /etc/resolv.conf will look like:
+The resulting /etc/resolv.conf on linux platforms will look like:

     domain int.example.org
     search int.example.org